Meghal1294/Data-Analyst-Meghal/README.md

 ![Screenshot 2024-09-15 134659](https://github.com/user-attachments/assets/e6b79458-0c29-49f4-8b51-b5c137b71787)
 ![Screenshot 2024-09-15 134757](https://github.com/user-attachments/assets/f7ee3207-eb5e-4fe1-a73b-b4c447e0386e)

-- Project Title: Data Wrangling and ETL Pipeline Implementation for Council Voting Records (2023-2024) using AWS DataBrew and AWS Glue
+- Project(1B) Title: Data Wrangling and ETL Pipeline Implementation for Council Voting Records (2023-2024) using AWS DataBrew and AWS Glue

 Objective: The primary goal of this project is to perform comprehensive data wrangling and implement an ETL (Extract, Transform, Load) pipeline to prepare a clean and consistent dataset of council voting records from 2023 and 2024.
 This process aims to enhance the accuracy and usability of the dataset for analysis, reporting, and decision-making regarding council voting trends and behaviors.